 - Statement which describes how the organization's mission aligns with the mission of NASS and how a partnership would benefit both groups

 - List of any current partnerships or sponsorships

 - List of any donors who contribute more than five percent of the organization's calendar year revenue

 Proposals should be submitted a minimum of sixty days before the next NASS conference.
 Proposals will be sent via email to all secretaries.
-A conference call with the appropriate NASS committee will be scheduled prior to the next conference for each organization that submits a proposal.
 They will then be reviewed by the appropriate NASS committee and, if selected by that committee, will be presented at the organization's next business meeting and voted on by the membership.
 Secretaries who wish to challenge the committee's selections must have the agreement of ten percent of the membership, or five secretaries, to appeal.
 Appeals must be filed with the committee chair before the membership vote.

 Untimely proposals may be eligible for interim approval by the NASS Executive Committee.
 Interim approvals will be considered valid only until the next full meeting of the membership.
 The appropriate committee will determine eligibility for interim approval.
 If a proposal receives interim approval, the committee will then decide whether to advance that proposal to the next business meeting for a membership vote and possible standard approval.

 No NASS partnership will be considered valid without a formal letter of commitment from the current NASS President.
 The commitment letter will reflect the outcome of the member vote, characterize the nature and extent of the relationship, NASS' expectations of the partner, the duration of the partnership and the conditions under which the relationship may be terminated.
 The letter will also describe the terms and conditions under which the partnership may be advertised and NASS logos used.